flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 ### Creating mobile layouts

-Narrow cell phone screens are approx 3 grid columns wide, setting min-cols on a grid to 3 forces this even on phones that show a smidge under 3 columns.
+Narrow cell phone screens are approx 3 grid columns wide, setting min-cols on a grid to 3 forces this even on phones that show a smidge under 3 columns and enables the scaling to "micro-adjust" the difference.

 Grouping widgets into panels that are 3 cols wide creates a type of card layout that works well both on narrow phone screens as well as "normal" desktop screens, setting max-cols to